florenceltf/etched/content/selected-works/industrial-10-30-000m2.md

 ---
 category: Commercial
 title: Industrial 10–30,000 m<sup>2</sup>
-body: A range of Industrial focused projects.
-Our landscape work spans all categories of design in this sector, including Warehouses, Factories, Offices, Mixed-use and Multi-units, Master Plan, Business Parks and Estate Subdivisions.
+body: A range of commercial and industrial focused projects.
+Our landscape work spans all categories of design in this sector, including warehouses, factories, offices, mixed-use and multi-units, master plans, business parks and estate subdivisions.
 gallery:
 - template: landscape-image
   project-link: []